-Figure 1 Morphospaces of the full shape and shape residual datasets

-A plot of PC1 and PC2 for the full shape dataset and b plot of log centroid size versus the projected regression score with a gray regression line indicating the common evolutionary trajectory; data from Marcy et al. (2020) but with point shapes by locomotion and colors by diet. c part a with point colors by genera (Mastacomys is within genus Pseudomys). d ‘allometry-free’ shape residual dataset, e shape residual dataset without Notomys, f part d with point shapes by locomotion and colors by diet.
+Figure 1: Differences between the hypothetical shapes captured between PC1 extremes. a, plot of PC1 and PC2 for the full shape dataset and b, plot of log centroid size versus the projected regression score with a gray regression line indicating the common evolutionary trajectory; data from Marcy et al. (2020) but with point shapes by locomotion and colors by diet. c, part a with point colors by genera (Mastacomys is within genus Pseudomys). d, ‘allometry-free’ shape residual dataset, e, shape residual dataset without Notomys, f, part d with point shapes by locomotion and colors by diet.

 Landmark heatmaps

-We used landmark heatmaps to evaluate the differences in shape variation captured by the full shape and the residual shape datasets (Figs. 2-3).
-First, we assessed shape variation in the full shape dataset using three different visualizations of allometry (predicted allometric shape, smallest-versus-largest species, and variation between the hypothetical shapes at the PC1 minimum and maximum; Fig. 2).
-As expected, all three showed the CREA shape pattern, in that larger species had lengthened rostra and smaller relative braincases compared to smaller species.
-The fitted allometry and PC1 estimates appear very similar (Fig. 2a-d,i-l).
-However, the smallest species (Fig. 2e) showed less expansion in the auditory bullae compared to the other visualizations.
-This likely reflects how the smallest-versus-largest-species method of visualizing allometry excludes Notomys, whose inclusion likely drove the signal for increased auditory bullae volume in the heatmaps for the fitted allometry and PC1 minima (Fig. 2a,i).
+As expected, all a CREA pattern is apparent in the visualization of shape variation that is associated with allometry: fitted minimum/maximum shapes, mean shapes of smallest/largest species, and shapes on the extremes of PC1 (Fig. 2a-c).
+Representations of larger species had lengthened rostra and smaller relative braincases compared to smaller species.